top of page

 I continued to do some work for Ana, and another artist called Rose Garrard; as well as work at the Ikon Gallery in Birmingham.
 I developed small exhibitions and had a piece in the Royal Academy Stowells Exhibition.
 My work began to develop a rhythmic style loosely based on stained glass.

-2016 to 2020: Trips to Skye and long walks around London, particularly along the river Wandle, re-awakened my love of landscape.
+2016 to 2022: Trips to Skye and long walks around London during Lockdown, particularly along the river Wandle, re-awakened my love of landscape.
 I painted and created etchings as well as keeping the surrealist side of my work going.
+I used the 5 mile Lockdown limit to its upmost, walking in every direction and walking as far as I could (was allowed) taking photographs.
+Photography started to become the art and I moved between colour and black and white images.
+Meanwhile, I continued to paint and joined Putney School of Art to Printmake.

 Throughout all of these years, my prime objective was the truth in the work.
-Whether that be through depicting the essence of the person, landscape, object etc. or the depiction of the subconscious thought that rules 97% of our everyday actions.
+Whether that be through depicting the essence of the person, landscape, object etc. or the depiction of our subconscious thought which rules 97% of our everyday actions.